Orchard-Rite® wind machines are independently tested and verified for frost protection, durability, and efficiency.

 - Heaters - Metal pots heated by diesel, propane, wood, coal, hay, etc. can help the wind machines with an additional 2-4° (1.1-2.2° C) of lift depending on the strength of the system.

-- Yes – If the temperature rises 4° F (2.2° C) above critical due to the arrival of clouds or the wind increases to a steady 10+ MPH (16+ KPH).
+- Yes, if the temperature rises 4° F (2.2° C) above critical due to the arrival of clouds or the wind increases to a steady 10+ MPH (16+ KPH).
 At that point, the wind is providing the same protection that the wind machine provides.

 Orchard-Rite Innovations